Understanding the Difference Between Severe Weather Warnings and Watches

 Severe Weather Watch

 A watch means that conditions are favorable for a severe thunderstorm, tornado, or flash flood.
-That doesn’t mean that severe weather is imminent, it just basically means that it is possible, and that you should monitor the situation in case a warning is issued, and be ready to act.
+That doesn’t mean that severe weather is will happen for sure.
+It just means that it is possible, and that you should monitor the situation in case a warning is issued.

 Severe Weather Warning

-A warning means that a dangerous storm is imminent and will threaten a particular area based on reports, radar and other information received by the NWS.
+A warning means that the event (thunderstorm, flood, tornado) is imminent and will threaten a particular area based on reports, radar and other information received by the NWS.
 If a warning is issued, you should act accordingly, depending on the type of warning.
-If it’s a tornado warning, that means trained storm spotters, along with radar imagery, has indicated a possible tornado, and you should take action immediately.

-Hopefully, this gives you a better idea of the difference between a watch and a warning, so that you can be better prepared the next time severe weather threatens the area.
+Hopefully, this gives you a better idea of the difference between a watch and a warning, and what to do when one is issued.